palant/apk-instrumentation/README.md

 ## DownloadLogger component

-This component will `URLConnection` interactions.
+This component will log `URLConnection` interactions.

 Configuration options: